lsst-sims/smtn-008/index.rst

 The synthetic y-band magnitudes are still usable because the LSST y throughput is very low in the region where Gaia cuts off.
 That is not true for the u-band, thus, if we are going to use Gaia to calibrate the u filter, there needs to be an extra step in extrapolating Gaia observations to LSST u-magnitudes.

-Two possible methods:
-1) Because there is some overlap between Gaia BP spectra and LSST u, one could use model spectra to construct a synthetic u-u_gaia v u_gaia-g diagram from model spectra, then recover u from the Gaia data.
-2) Gaia claims to return full stellar parameters for every star (Teff, Fe/H, log g).
-If those parameters are accurate and precise enough, they could be converted to a model stellar spectrum and the LSST u could be computed.
-There is a risk of making things slightly circular, using GAIA derived stellar parameters to infer LSST u-magnitudes, which are then used to compute LSST colors that are used to fit stellar parameters.

-`Lui et al <http://adsabs.harvard.edu/abs/2012MNRAS.426.2463L>`_ look at how well Gaia will be able to recover stellar parameters.
+One possible solution is to use Gaia derived stellar parameters (Teff, Fe/H, log g) along with Kurucz models to interpolate the expected LSST *u* magnitude. `Lui et al <http://adsabs.harvard.edu/abs/2012MNRAS.426.2463L>`_ look at how well Gaia will be able to recover stellar parameters.

 .. figure:: /_static/kuruz_met.png